DataEdgeSystems/flights-analytics/README.md

 ##Problem
 You want to perform analytics on your BigData stored in Aerospike, and Hadoop is too slow to meet the business requirements
 ##Solution
 Use an Aerospike Aggregation on data streaming from the output of a query.
-Aggregations are a union of a query on a secondary index and one or more StreamUDFs.
+Aggregations are the union of a query on a secondary index and one or more StreamUDFs.

 ###Getting the code
 The source code for this solution is available on GitHub, at https://github.com/aerospike/flights-analytics.git